 The aim of this study is to profile the patterns of specific Early Maladaptive Schemas (EMSs) and Schema Modes (SMs) in ED groups.
 EMSs are one’s unhelpful beliefs about themselves, others, and the world around them.
 These beliefs are developed in childhood and adolescence and built upon throughout one’s life.
 SMs are a combination of these schemas and coping behaviors that are either adaptive or maladaptive and present at any particular moment.
 Gaining insight into the underlying belief system can be critical in the ongoing optimization of clinical assessment and treatment of EDs.

 Type of Research:

 This is a Ph.D. research at Deakin University, Australia

 The online anonymous survey can be accessed at:

-Target Audience: We are looking for adult females and males who self identified as suffering with an eating disorder.
+Target Audience: We are looking for adult females and males who self-identified as suffering from an eating disorder.

 This study has been approved by Deakin research ethics committee on 13/01/2015.